yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 | 5               |  3001                  |
 {:.mbtablestyle2}

-There were just 4 distincs 3 character profanities.
+There were just 4 distinct 3 character profanities.
 The histogram:

 <!--
 ```sql